-- Open PyCharm and then choose File → Open.
-The first time you open the project you will need to navigate to the path of the TC-Python installation based on your operating system. - 2.
-Click the Examples folder and then click OK. - 3.
+- 2. Click the Examples folder and then click OK. - 3.
 From any subfolder: - Double-click to open an example file to examine the code. - Right-click an example and choose Run.

-If you are not following the recommended approach and create a new project (File-New Project...), you need to consider that by default the options to choose the interpreter are hidden within the Create Project window.
+If you are not following the recommended approach and create a new project (File → New Project...), you need to consider that by default the options to choose the interpreter are hidden within the Create Project window.
 For this, click Project Interpreter: New Virtual Environment and in most cases choose your System Interpreter containing the Python bundled to Thermo-Calc instead of the default New Virtual Environment.